rjwthree/Martingale/README.md

 The script sets s to $10 and p to .48, so the average win per hand is $4.80.
 Even a terrible blackjack player who wins only 40% of hands would win $4.00 per hand on average.
 The Martingale system is a long-run winning strategy when there is no betting ceiling.

 But in reality, there is always a ceiling.
 It's possible to succeed for long stretches, but the simulation demonstrates that any ceiling causes the Martingale system to become a loser in the long run.
 Eventually a series of losses will cause you to keep doubling your money until you reach the ceiling.
 Regardless of why the ceiling exists — a house limit or finite wealth — your inability to recoup your losses by doubling bets indefinitely until you win means that this strategy will lose any game where p < 50%.

-Higher ceilings lead to greater average losses, because bumping up against the ceiling leads to worse losses whereas recovering still yields only $10 (the starting bet) each time.
-This might be surprising: losses grow with higher ceilings, until the cap is removed altogether and instead of losing more, you start winning!
+Higher ceilings lead to greater average losses, because bumping up against the ceiling leads to exponentially larger losses whereas recovering still yields only $10 (the starting bet) each time.
+Recovery occurring more often does not compensate for the greater losses.
+The total picture might be surprising: losses grow with higher ceilings, until the cap is removed altogether and instead of losing more, you start winning!

 ## Visualization